 The PTKID is set to a non-zero number as the TKID of the PTK to be derived from this 4-way handshake procedure.
-The initiator of the 4-way handshake chooses this value after
+The initiator of the 4-way handshake chooses this value after determining that this value is different from the TKID of the PTK, if any, that is to be replaced by the new PTK, and the TKID of any PTK or GTK it currently possesses.

-The MKID identifies the master key used in this 4-way handshake as described in 16.3.1.
+The MKID identifies the master key used in this 4-way handshake as described in 17.3.1.